simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 - **GitLab Repository**: Much like its counterparts, GitLab excels in **Git repository management**.
 It's also compatible with other version control systems.
 GitLab now includes push rules, merge request approvals, and code owners functionality in the free tier.

-- **GitLab CI/CD**: This platform stands out with its integrated and adaptable **CI/CD solution**, streamlining your development pipeline.
+- **GitLab CI/CD**: This platform stands out with its integrated and adaptable **CI/CD solution**, simplifying your development pipeline.
 The Auto DevOps feature automatically detects, builds, tests, and deploys applications with minimal configuration.

 - **GitLab Issues**: With robust support for **epics, roadmaps, and incident management**, GitLab's issue tracking system ensures efficient project management.
 The 2026 version includes AI-powered issue classification and automated milestone tracking.